shalommmitz/localstack_cdk_python__template/README.md

 By necessity, we are using 3 different installation methods: using Ubuntu's native `apt`, using Python's native `pip3` and using nodejs/npm (which is required to install the CDK software).

+Notes:

+- You might want to change the top-folder name (currently: `cdk_python_localstack_template`) with your own project name.

-Note: Perform all the 'global' installation only one time on your new Linux machine.
+- Perform all the 'global' installation only one time on your new Linux machine.

-Note: The project is called "match_to_the_weight" and is abbreviated to 'mttw' or 'MttW'.
-      You will probably want to replace those with your own project name :-)
+- You may perform all the global installations automatically by running

+  `cd ansible; ./INSTALL`

+  This will globally install the  Localstack dependencies, nodejs and the CDK.

+  You will need to type your user password twice: to install ansible and then to allow: ansible to do the global installation

 ### Globally install the Localstack dependencies: